 What are your enrollment options?

-The Harvey Browne Preschool is a nine-month school starting in August and continuing into May.
+Harvey Browne Preschool is a nine-month school starting in August and continuing into May.
 School hours are from 8:50 a.m. to 12:00 noon.
 Children entering our Kindergarten program attend school five days a week.
-We also offer a five, four, or three-day program option for four-year-olds; a four, three, or two-day option for three year olds and a two-day option for two-year-olds.
-We have an “Early Bird” program that begins at 8:00 a.m. and a Great Minds after school program that meets until 3:00 p.m.
+We also offer a five, four, or three-day program option for four-year-olds; a five, three, or two-day option for three year olds and a two-day option for two-year-olds.
+We have an “Early Bird” program that begins at 8:00 a.m. and Lunch Bunch, our after school program, meets until 3:00 p.m.

 Harvey Browne Memorial Presbyterian Church operates a separate Parents’ Day Out program on Tuesdays, Wednesdays, and Thursdays.
-You may contact the church for more information at 502 896-1791.
+You may contact the director, Julie Rousseau, for more information at 502 896-1791.

 How much is tuition and do you offer scholarships or discounts?